 Diaphragmatic breathing, also known as abdominal or belly breathing, is when you engage your diaphragm muscle to increase your inhalation and exhalation.
-As we get older, our normal pattern of breathing can start coming from more of our chest rather than diaphragm, resulting in a shallower inhale and exhale.

 Curious yet?
-Here's how it all works: Your diaphragm sits just below your lungs.
+Here's how it works: Your diaphragm sits just below your lungs.
 When you inhale, it contracts your diaphragm and creates negative pressure around your lungs, filling them with air.
 When you exhale and relax your diaphragm, it helps press air out of your lungs.
-This helps to foster a full exchange of oxygen within the lungs and to help strengthen your lungs to make them more efficient at breathing!

 Okay but why try this?
-Diaphragmatic breathing is more than more oxygen in and more oxygen out.
-It's been linked to decreasing the effect of the cortisol hormone of your body (aka stress), improving attention span and lung efficiency and decreasing tension in the body.
-To see these effects, try incorporating this into your daily routine for about 5-10 minutes each day.
+Diaphragmatic breathing has been linked to decreasing the effect of the cortisol hormone of your body (aka stress), improving attention span and lung efficiency and decreasing tension in the body.